 - 1. Initial Chair/Dean support to move forward with proposal development - 2.
 Recommended: Meeting to discuss process; includes faculty lead and other program representatives; Jill Taylor, Associate Vice Chancellor for Academic Affairs; Tobin Bliss, Assistant Vice Chancellor for Fiscal Planning - 3.
 Develop proposal in accordance with requirements of APS 1038 and CAP 1038A. - Jill Taylor to advise on the proposal narrative and approval process. - Tobin Bliss to assist with the budget model. - 4.
 Approval by school/college curriculum committee (if required by school/college bylaws) - 5.
 Approval by Department Chair and Dean - 6.
 If applicable, review and approval by Graduate Faculty Council (see CAP 1038A). - 7.
 Review and approval by Terri Carrothers, Executive Vice Chancellor for Administration and Finance (Tobin Bliss to coordinate) - 8.
 Review and approval by Roderick Nairn, Executive Vice Chancellor for Academic and Student Affairs (Jill Taylor to coordinate) - 9.
 Review and approval by Chancellor Elliman - 10.
 Review by Michael Lightner, Vice President for Academic Affairs, CU System - The Office of the Executive Vice Chancellor for Academic and Student Affairs submits the proposal and any supporting documents to the Vice President for Academic Affairs (VPAA).
 After obtaining feedback from the VPAA, the proposal will be modified as necessary and then submitted to the University Affairs Committee (UAC) of the CU Board of Regents (BoR). - 11.
-Recommendation by University Affairs Committee of Board of Regents (UAC of BoR)
+Approval by University Affairs Committee of Board of Regents (UAC of BoR)

 The UAC usually meets about one month before a public meeting of the full BoR is scheduled.
 The Office of the Executive Vice Chancellor for Academic Affairs works with the academic unit to prepare an executive summary and slide presentation for the University Affairs Committee.
 The proposal is typically presented by the Executive Vice Chancellor; at least one principal representative for the degree proposal should attend this meeting.
-If recommended by the UAC, the proposal is voted on by the full board during their next regular meeting.
-The item will typically be included on the Consent Agenda, although any board member can request that it be included as a discussion item.
+If approved by the UAC, the proposal is included on the Consent Agenda of the next meeting of the full board.